KarimDahawy/Behavioral-Cloning/README.md

 #### 3. Creation of the Training Set and Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image20]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+To capture good driving behavior, I have used the training data provided by Udacity and made some preprocessing on them in order to fit my model.

+The training data contains center,left and right images for the same scene.
+I didn't depend on one of them, but I have combined all the three type of images in order to have a good driving behavior.

+I have add a correction in the steering data with +0.2 for left images and -0.2 for right images.

-![alt text][image30]
+![alt text][image3]
-![alt text][image40]
+![alt text][image4]
-![alt text][image50]
+![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

-![alt text][image60]
-![alt text][image70]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 7.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.